permalik/tymalik_primary/articles/0003-describe-web-functionality.md

 Here data is retrieved from web servers and provisioned for browsers to subsequently produce as output.

-This action occurs at the network layer of the OSI (Open Systems Interconnection) model.
+This action occurs at the network layer of the Open Systems Interconnection (OSI) model.

 The network layer exists at packet level, whereby data packets are routed through routers from one particular network node address to the intended node destination.

-The addresses attributed to respective web sites and applications are formatted as URLs (Uniform Resource Locator).
+The addresses attributed to respective web sites and applications are formatted as Uniform Resource Locators (URLs).

-These specific directions dictate the route, such that desired packets may be found and called for via HTTP/FTP (Hypertext Transfer Protocol/File Transfer Protocol).
+These specific directions dictate routes, such that desired packets may be found and called for via HTTP/FTP (Hypertext Transfer Protocol/File Transfer Protocol).

-Search engines (DuckDuckgo, Google, Yahoo, Bing, Dogpile, Yippy, etc.) are purposed, such that databases can be exploited and sought information be found.
+Search engines (DuckDuckgo, Google, Yahoo, Bing, Dogpile, Yippy, etc.) are purposed to parse databases and provide sought information.

-When the web destination administers a cache, a copy of the data is created and held in app cache or service workers for the next visit.
+When the web destination administers a cache, a current copy of the data is created and held in app cache or service workers for the next visit.
 Caching improves response times by eliminating both loading and network requests.

 ### Process